Kaftan, takchita, or jellaba: Which outfit for which occasion?

 Kaftan, takchita, or jellaba: Which outfit is right for which occasion?

-In Middle Eastern fashion, three garments appear time and again: the Kaftan, the takchita, and the jellaba.
-At first glance, they look similar, but each has its own history, cut, and occasions for wear.
+In Middle Eastern fashion, three garments appear time and again: the caftan, the takchita, and the jellaba.
+At first glance, they look alike, but each has its own history, cut, and occasions for wear.
 Here’s a clear guide to help you tell them apart and choose the right outfit for the occasion.

-The Kaftan is a long, one-piece, hoodless dress, often flowing in style and worn with or without a belt.
+A caftan is a long, one-piece, hoodless dress that is often flowing and worn with or without a belt.
 It is the quintessential formal attire for weddings, engagements, and family celebrations.
 Depending on the fabrics and embroidery, it can be simple and suitable for everyday wear or sumptuous for special occasions.
 Discover our collection of caftans.

 The takchita: a two-piece ceremonial outfit

-The takchita is the traditional Moroccan ceremonial gown.
+The takchita is Morocco’s traditional ceremonial gown.
 It consists of two pieces: an underskirt (the tahtiya) and a richly embellished overgown, both cinched with a mdamma.
-More elaborate than the Kaftan, it is reserved for important occasions such as weddings and major celebrations.
+More elaborate than the caftan, it is reserved for important occasions: weddings and major celebrations.
 It is often worn by the bride or the guests of honor.

 The jellaba: everyday wear